Exascaleth/eduardosultan.github.io/index.md

 - Business strategy and business plan
 - Legal and regulatory compliance
 - Progressive decentralization roadmap
+- Merkle tree implementation strategy
 - Product roadmap
 - Everything.

 For a deep-dive on Perkss, please follow this link [Perkss](https://www.notion.so/Perkss-Protocol-1ed3489aba3a45fa9fe4e7d146bb395b?pvs=4)

+**The reason why I'm building Perkss**
+When I was 16 YO I founded [KreativeBox](https://kreativebox.es/).
+I suffered first hand the perils and costs of running ads online and opaque loyalty programs.
+After becoming a blockchain connoisseur and partnering with [AnalyticalWays](https://analyticalways.com/), I decided to jump ahead and change how the consumption data, advertisement, and loyalty industries work.

+Perkss' mantra and relentless mission: democratize access to zero and frist-party consumption data.

 **Changetheblock**